/*

 <h3>What happened</h3>

-<p>You flew a complex IFR shuttle in a fast airplane, absorbed four in-flight amendments without dropping a ball, and responded to a runway incursion condition with the book go-around.
+<p>You flew a complex IFR shuttle in a fast airplane, absorbed amendment after amendment without dropping a ball, and answered a vehicle on the runway with the book go-around.
 You landed on the second approach, on time, without a single regulatory or operational blemish.
-This is what "routine" looks like for a professional single-pilot jet operation.</p>
+This is what "routine" looks like for a professional single-pilot jet operation, and there is nothing routine about producing it.</p>

 <h3>ADM analysis</h3>

 <p>Nothing about this flight was remarkable, and that is the point.
-Single-pilot jet operations in the DC-NYC corridor are a sustained high-workload environment where the hazardous attitudes most likely to bite are not macho or impulsivity — they are resignation ("just do what ATC says without thinking") and invulnerability ("I fly this every week, I've got it").
+Single-pilot jet operations in the DC-NYC corridor are a sustained high-workload environment where the hazardous attitudes most likely to bite are not macho or impulsivity.
+They are resignation ("just do what ATC says without thinking") and invulnerability ("I fly this every week, I've got it").
 Your defense against both is the same: deliberate load-shedding.
 Accept amendments only when you've got cockpit capacity for them.
 Ask for time when you need it.
 Brief every approach, even the one you've flown twenty times.
-And when the airport serves up a truck on the runway, do not try to save the approach — go around.</p>
+And when the airport serves up a truck on the runway, do not try to save the approach.
+Go around.</p>

 <h3>What good judgment looks like here</h3>

 <p>The best single-pilot jet pilots share a specific habit: they actively manage their own cognitive load.
 They will tell a controller "standby" when the cockpit is saturated, and they will refuse to let their own familiarity with a route turn into complacency on the day the truck appears.
-The Vision Jet is forgiving, stable, and avionics-rich — but it is not forgiving of a pilot who is running at 110% and hoping to catch up.</p>
+The Vision Jet is forgiving, stable, and avionics-rich, but it is not forgiving of a pilot who is running at 110% and hoping to catch up.</p>

 <h3>Key takeaway</h3>